OHDSI/ParallelLogger/cran-comments.md

-This update includes two improvements of existing functionality (see NEWS)
+This update includes one new functionality (see NEWS)

 ---